How often have you heard sales professionals throwing around the term ‘Sales Pipeline’ when talking about potential opportunities?

 A sales pipeline implies that most prospects should drop off after the qualification.
 On the other hand, the sales funnel conveys that the prospects will continue to drop off as the process continues.

-A sales funnel involves customers as well as leads that could potentially become your customer.
+A sales funnel involves customers as well as leads that could potentially become your customers.

 A Sales Forecast, as the name suggests, is the likelihood of opportunities converting into sales within a specified time frame.
 It is an estimate of the number of deals that the company is likely to close in a given period.
 The forecast helps businesses find out if they are on the right track to achieve their sales targets.